slubold/slubold.github.io/index.md

 # Research
-My research interests focus broadly on analyzing network data and models.
-On the theoretical side, I study parameter estimation for network models using complete or partial network data.
-On the applied side, I am interested in understanding how to effectively sample from hard to reach populations using methods like RDS.
+My research focuses on network data and models.
+I am interested in the relationship between network structure and underyling geometric structure.
+I like to use tools from random matrix theory to answer these types of questions.
+I am particularly interested in partial network data, and I try to understand when this type of data is sufficient to do good statistical inference and estimation.
+I am also interested in understanding how to best conduct surveys for unobserved networks.

 See my [google scholar page](https://scholar.google.com/citations?user=Ab-RAckAAAAJ&hl=en) and [NBER profile](https://www.nber.org/people/shane_lubold?page=1&perPage=50) for an up-to-date list of publications.